About

 History of Washington Middle School

-Washington’s history dates back to 1904 when the Seattle School Board purchased a site bounded by 18th and 19th Avenues South and Main and Washington Streets for $12,000.
+Washington’s history dates back to 1904 when the Seattle School Board purchased a site bounded by 18th and 19th Avenues South, Main and Washington Streets for $12,000.
 The original building was a 22 room frame and a stucco facility designed for high school students and constructed in 1906 at a cost of $67,800.
 It opened in 1907 and was named Franklin School though it was usually referred to as the High School Annex.
 It had a staff of seventeen teachers, supervised by William Geiger, the Principal of Seattle High School (later known as Broadway High School).

 In 1976, Garfield High moved from its B campus and consolidated its program on one campus.
 Pacific jointly shared the building with the School Age Parent Continuation program through June 1973, both programs serving populations with special needs.